 Even among those planning on making a big deal out of their Christmas festivities, there are different approaches to decorating the Christmas tree.
-Alternative Christmas trees are increasingly popular, and people have their pick of a live Christmas tree, an artificial one, or a colored one—even upside-down Christmas trees have had their moment.
-Whatever your personal style, your holiday personality, your budget, and your space constraints, we have some decorating ideas for you.
-The hardest part, even more challenging than learning how to put ribbon on a Christmas tree, might be committing to just one theme or idea.
+Alternative Christmas trees are increasingly popular, and people have their pick of a live Christmas tree, an artificial one, or a colored one—even upside-down Christmas trees have become popular for people with smaller spaces (or kids and pets who mess with their Christmas tree).
+Whatever your personal style, your holiday personality, your budget, and your space constraints, we have some great holiday decorating ideas for you.
+The hardest part might be committing to just one theme or idea.

-Click through these inspiration shots of Christmas tree decorations and take stock.
+Click through these inspirational tips for Christmas tree decorations and take stock.
 There’s probably at least one tree decorating idea that you can accomplish using ornaments and other decorations you already have.
-If you’re itching to buy new ornaments—those homemade ones aren’t going to last forever—these ideas can help you make those purchases, too.
+If you’re itching to buy new ornaments—those DIY homemade ones aren’t going to last forever—these ideas can help you make smart decor purchases, too.

 What’s important is that you focus on the decorating ideas that suit you and your family.
 All-glass ornaments may look elegant and sophisticated, but if you have a household of pets and small children, it’s not a practical move.
 (The kids would probably appreciate stuffed ornaments more, anyway.)
 From casual to classy, there’s a Christmas tree decorating idea here for you.

-With a smaller footprint than a standard spruce, a potted plant is a great alternative for small-space dwellers.
-It also requires fewer decorations.
+"Dress up a tall cactus, euphorbia, or other sturdy houseplant for a quirky twist on tradition,” says Justina Blakeney, designer in Los Angeles.
+With a smaller footprint than a standard spruce, a potted plant is a great alternative for small-space dwellers—and it also requires fewer decorations.
 Keep the embellishments consistent, using primarily brass and gold charms, then soften the overall look with a pom-pom garland or plush patterned fabric around the base.

 How to Decorate With Garland

-For starters, remember this is not a competition of old versus new.
-Thankfully, these ornaments can hang in harmony.
+Your favorite vintage ornaments can hang in harmony with some newer picks.
 In order for this to look just right, you'll need to decide which favorites complement—don’t compete with—one another.
 Take it slow and go through your selection one by one.
-Start with a vintage pick like a beautiful golden owl, and then work in a modern find like the hot pink filial to balance it off.
+Start with a vintage pick like a beautiful golden owl, and then work in a modern find like a hot pink finial to balance it off.
 Continue with this process until your tree is complete.

 How to Decorate With Pets in the Home

-You might have to make a few concessions when you’ve got pets and kids, but that doesn’t mean it’s not going to be as festive.
+You might have to make a few concessions when you’ve got pets, but that doesn’t mean it’s not going to be as festive.
 Consider a tabletop tree that can stand out of harm’s way.
 (For the record, tabletop trees can be just as beautiful as their seven–foot siblings.)
-Shop for ornaments that are shatter–resistant (cotton, felt, wool) and made of non-toxic materials because there’s no telling when someone—who shall remain nameless—will go in for a licking.
+Shop for ornaments that are shatter–resistant (cotton, felt, wool) and made of non-toxic materials because there’s no telling when someone will go in for a licking.
 If one small tabletop tree isn’t enough for you, group a few together on a console table or mantel.

 How to Decorate on a Budget

 Here’s a trick: Skip the classic evergreen and pick a tree in an unexpected color like a winter white.
 The more untraditional the color, the bigger the impact it will make, which gives you the flexibility to go a little smaller on the size.
-When it comes to the ornaments, your existing collection should more than cover what this tree needs.
-Stick to one bold color so it really pops like red, magenta, or turquoise.
+When it comes to the ornaments, stick to one bold color so it really pops like red, magenta, or turquoise.